mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 Currently the `SCRAM-SHA-1` mechanism is supported, but support for `SCRAM-SHA-256` will be added.

-Nosqlprotocol bascially performs no _authorization_, but any limitations on what a user is allowed to perform are controlled by the grants of the corresponding MariaDB user.
+By default nosqlprotocol performs no _authorization_, but any limitations on what a user is allowed to perform are controlled by the grants of the MariaDB user used when accessing the MariaDB server.
+If nosqlprotocol authorization has been enabled, then nosqlprotocol performs independently some authorization.

-FOLLOWING PARAGRAPH TO BE TUNED

-Currently no authentication is supported in the communication between the MongoDB® client application and MaxScale.
-That is, when connecting, only the host and port should be provided, but neither username nor password.
+If nosqlprotocol has been setup so that no authentication is required, then when connecting only the host and port should be provided, but neither a username nor a password.

 For instance, if the _MongoDB Node.JS Driver_ is used, then the connection string should look like:
 ```